frak-id/frak-id-blockchain/README.md

 │  ├─ ReferralPool — "Pool that split reward gain by each listener to each one of his referrer" tokens
-├─ FraktionTransferCallback — "Callback interface for the transfer of content fraktions" ├─ SybelInternalTokens — "ERC1155 storing all of our fraktions" ├─ SybelTokenL1 — "FrkToken on the ETH chain (for bridge purpose only)" ├─ SybelTokenL2 — "FrkToken on the Polygon chain" wallets
+├─ FraktionTransferCallback — "Callback interface for the transfer of content fraktions" ├─ FraktionTokens — "ERC1155 storing all of our fraktions" ├─ FrakTokenL1 — "FrkToken on the ETH chain (for bridge purpose only)" ├─ FrakTokenL2 — "FrkToken on the Polygon chain" wallets
 ├─ MultiVestingWallets — "Contract that handle the vestings of multiple user's" ├─ VestingWalletFactory — "Helping us with the creation of vestings following some defined criteria (initial drop, cliff etc)" utils
-├─ SybelRoles — "All the roles we use in our contracts" ├─ SybelMath — "Some math utils, to create fraktionId, or extract contentId from fraktionId."
+├─ FrakRoles — "All the roles we use in our contracts" ├─ FrakMath — "Some math utils, to create fraktionId, or extract contentId from fraktionId."
-├─ SybelAccessControlUpgradeable — "Base access control contract used by every contract" ├─ MintingAccessControlUpgradeable — "Reviewed access control contract, with more options for the minting part (so for token's and minter)"
+├─ FrakAccessControlUpgradeable — "Base access control contract used by every contract" ├─ MintingAccessControlUpgradeable — "Reviewed access control contract, with more options for the minting part (so for token's and minter)"
 ├─ PushPullReward — "Abtract contract that implement basic Push/Pull reward (we store reward amount, then the user withdraw it), helping us gain some gas"
 ```